Lil B: Basedmoji and vegEMOJI apps

 McCartney launched the "Basedmoji" app on January 16, 2015.
 On January 17, 2015, McCartney released "vegEMOJI", in cooperation with vegan company "Follow Your Heart".
 Despite the fact that McCartney is not a vegan, he has stated that he is cutting down on his consumption of processed foods, and that he is "ashamed of eating meat".

 Personal life

-On January 16, 2015, McCartney's apartment building in Contra Costa County, California, caught on fire early in the morning on Thursday after an electrical fire spread through the building.
+On January 16, 2015, McCartney's apartment building in Contra Costa County, California, caught on fire early in the morning after an electrical fire spread through the building.
 McCartney and six other people were saved by 15-year-old Mateo Ysmael, who ran through the building to wake everyone up.

 For the 2016 U.S. presidential election, he endorsed Vermont senator Bernie Sanders, citing his civil rights record.

 McCartney has asked multiple women for pictures of their feet, hands, chests, and thighs, with "I love Lil B" written on it.
-One Twitter post had people asking for the woman's age, with McCartney responding: "That's grown woman with her own place and fam she taking care of".
-It is not known if the woman is a legal adult.
 In 2018, McCartney sent private Twitter messages to a 17-year-old, asking for pictures of her body with "I love Lil B" written on it, failing to ask for her age.
 Other young women came forward, saying they were asked for pictures to post on his Twitter and Instagram.